Separation is truly one of the most difficult times for anyone to go through. It impacts so many aspects of a person’s life.

 If you have life insurances, make sure you have this documented and how it is treated in the period of separation and later divorce in the agreement.

 This can be a tedious process, and I encourage you to consult with an attorney before putting this together.
 Having a good separation agreement allows you to begin moving to a more stable part of your life, and putting pieces back together.
-Attorneys with King Law in our Rutherfordton, Shelby, Marion, Brevard, Hickory, Columbus, Charlotte, and Gastonia, North Carolina offices offer free consultations by telephone and in office to help you start with the next phase of your life.
+Attorneys with King Law’s North Carolina locations offer consultations to help you start with the next phase of your life.